bonnieho/bonnieho.github.io/README.md

 #### MVPs (responsiveness part is DONE!)

 - troubleshooting: see if there's a way to pre-load the pseudoclass 'Connect With Me' images so that there isn't the unsightly flash when the hover state images first load on contact.
+(STILL WORKING ON THIS!)

-- Rich Link Preview image + README screenshot
+- Rich Link Preview image + README screenshot (waiting on updated screenshot cards for a couple of the projects' repos)
 - favicon

 - maybe add a modal response for submit button action?